ristik/node-guardtime/README.markdown

-# API to access GuardTime services.
+# API to access Guardtime services.

-Includes GuardTime C API in subdirectory libgt-x.y
+Includes Guardtime C API in subdirectory libgt-x.y

 How to build: